Euro 2022 team of the tournament

 Stars of the future and unlikely heroes have emerged during Euro 2022, while others have cemented themselves as the best on the continent.

-Here, the PA news agency takes a look at the team of the tournament.
+Here, the PA news agency takes a look at the team of the tournament, with finalists England and Germany providing seven of the 11 players.

 She delivered, turning out a tournament-topping 23 saves before her side bowed out to France in the quarter-finals.
-With Van Veenendaal announcing her retirement this week, Van Domselaar looks set for more regular appearances.
+With Van Veenendaal announcing her retirement this week, the torch has officially been passed.

+Jorge Vilda’s side’s tournament-leading possession and passing accuracy, combined with their masterful, tiki-taka style seemed to flummox the Lionesses, who were goalless through the first half.
+Leon made 39 ball recoveries, while the Barcelona star also took a tournament-leading 22 corners.

+The Lionesses did not just score the most goals in the tournament, they also conceded just two.
+Much of this had to do with the impressive performance put in by centre-back Bright, who anchored England’s back line and provided steady assurance when her team-mates relinquished possession in dangerous areas.

+Oberdorf is not the only anchoring German force in midfield, with Magull also adding a composed and intimidating presence for Martina Voss-Tecklenburg’s side.

+The versatile Bayern Munich star, who will boast England’s Georgia Stanway as a team-mate this season, scored her third goal of the tournament at Wembley to go with one assist.

-A shoo-in for this list who could walk away with the Golden Boot after netting six goals in five matches for the Lionesses prior to the final, including a hat-trick in England’s 8-0 group stage win over Norway.
-It was a decisive victory over a quality side that felt like an early turning point in this tournament, when England started to wonder if it really could come home.
+The Golden Boot winner with six goals, helped by a brilliant hat-trick in England’s 8-0 group stage win over Norway.
+It was a decisive victory over a quality side that felt like an early turning point in this tournament, when England started to wonder if they really could bring the trophy home.

-The Arsenal striker, who used her omission from Team GB’s Tokyo Olympics squad last summer to fuel her brilliant Euros, also averaged one assist per match heading into the final.
+The Arsenal forward, who used her omission from Team GB’s Tokyo Olympics squad last summer to fuel her brilliant Euros, added five assists along the way.

+Asllani converted from the spot in her country’s 5-0 group stage win over Portugal, but it was her ability to set up others that proved most vital in sending her side through to their meeting with England in the semi-finals.

+The unselfish forward tied England’s Walsh and Fran Kirby for the second-most assists, including brilliantly teeing up Jonna Andersson’s vital strike in their 1-1 group stage opener with the Netherlands.

 Mead’s Golden Boot rival netted both goals in Germany’s 2-1 semi-final with France, setting a record in the process.
-The skipper scored at least once in all five of the eight-time European champions’ matches, with no other player in the competition’s history netting in as many contests in a single Euros.
+The skipper scored at least once in all five of the eight-time European champions’ matches up to the final, with no other player in the competition’s history netting in as many contests in a single Euros.

-Injuries prevented Popp from participating in the last two editions, and the Olympic gold medallist has certainly made the most of finally getting to play in 2022.
+But after injuries prevented Popp from participating in the last two editions, her ill luck returned just before kick-off at Wembley as she was forced out by a muscle problem in the warm-up.

-Asllani converted from the spot in her country’s 5-0 group stage win over Portugal, but it was her ability to set up others that proved most vital in sending her side through to their meeting with England in the semi-finals.

-The unselfish team-mate tied England’s Fran Kirby for the second-most assists, teeing up Jonna Andersson’s vital strike in their 1-1 group stage opener with the Netherlands, and covered the second-highest distance of any player in the Euros.

-Walsh’s skill and patience in midfield have been critical in the build-up to England’s tournament-leading 20 goals prior to the final – seven more than the second-placed Germans.
-She has been praised by team-mate Jill Scott for her intelligence on the pitch, commanding and breaking up play with equal measure and achieving an impressive 90.2 per cent passing accuracy, as well as two assists, through the end of the semi-finals.

-Many have pointed to the battle in midfield as what could decide Sunday’s final, with Oberdorf’s name the most frequently cited as a possible spoiler to England’s trophy hopes.
-The 20-year-old already has experience on the big stage, having made history in 2019 as the youngest World Cup player for her country.

 Subscribe or register today to discover more from DonegalLive.ie